danielstern/redux-tool/README.md

 `npm install -g redux-tool`

 ## Usage
+**Please note that you should always quickly commit your progress before using any CLI tool**

 Redux tool is run from the command line.
 It creates necessary files for a React-Redux application and updates the index.
 It assumes you are using ES6 with `import` statements.